JustJxrdanWasDefinetlyTaken/galaxyvers/README.md

 - This was made for my friends tho shoutout to them
-- Also creds to <a href="https://github.com/JustJxrdanWasDefinetlyTaken">Jordan</a> check out his projects hes him
+- Also creds to <a href="https://github.com/JustJxrdanWasDefinetlyTaken">Jordan</a> check out Jordan's Mathwork.
+It is a big inspiration and big helps to him he means alot to GalaxyVerse
 <br></br>
 ### Coming soon
 - More stuff